Now this: A new species of tick

 Although ticks do not fly, New Jersey public health and agriculture experts noted a swarming-like tendency among the creatures as they attacked dairy cows and other farm animals.

-“While we continue to learn more about the longhorned tick, it is evident that this species may possibly cause illness not only in humans, but also in livestock and our pets,” New York Agriculture Commissioner Richard A. Ball.
+“While we continue to learn more about the longhorned tick, it is evident that this species may possibly cause illness not only in humans, but also in livestock and our pets,” New York Agriculture Commissioner Richard A. Ball said.

 “We encourage farmers to be vigilant and keep a watchful eye out for this tick to protect their animals and stay ahead of any potential problems for the livestock industry in New York State.”